 Seminar and Annual General Meeting 2016

 The Seminar and AGM will take place on Friday 11th November at Wyboston Lakes Conference Centre, Wyboston MK44 3AL.
-Further information will be available on the website shortly.
+Click here for further information.

 Intermediaries for Justice is the professional body for intermediaries who work in the Justice Systems of England, Wales and Northern Ireland, with police during investigations, and with lawyers in Crown, Magistrates and Family courts.